qmk/qmk_firmware/keyboards/handwired/ms_sculpt_mobile/keymaps/milestogo/readme.md

 # keymap taking advantage of the STM32 storage & CPU.
 RGB LED is used to show layers.
-The default bluepill LED is capslock.
+The default bluepill LED is used for capslock.

 ### RGB over serial
 There's a simple serial protocol for the keyboard to listen for color change commands from the PC.